axb2035/gym-chase/README.md

 - Make everything more 'gymnasiumthonic'.
 - Add render option `machine` to omit spaces used for padding on stdout.
 - Add `pygame` render option.
-- Create a different reward function to encourage eliminating the robots as quickly as possible.
+- Create different reward function wrappers.
+    - To encourage eliminating the robots as quickly as possible.
+    - To make the episode as long as possible ie. can the game go on forever.
 - Make the environment more 'stochastic' by adding option for some random variation to the robots i.e. 0.1 chance of going to the left or right of the 'deterministic' move to close the gap on the agent.
 - Add option for zappers blocking line of sight (LOS) between agent and robots.
-If robots lose LOS then they will not move or take a random move that doesn't take them into a zapper.
+If robots lose LOS to agent then they will not move or take a random move that doesn't take them into a zapper.
 - Add option for "fog" so the robots position is not exactly known until closer to the Agent.